Skip to main content

 Apply to become a counter signatory

-You must be invited by an AccessNI-registered body to become a counter signatory.
-You will need to create a new and unique account to apply.
+You must be invited by an AccessNI registered body to become a counter signatory.
+Apply by logging into your nidirect account.
+If you don't have a nidirect account, you need to create one to apply.

 • Apply to become a counter signatory